-“Well the way they’re talking about it, it just sounds too neat, like something is being left out.”
+“I get that, but the way they’re talking about it, it just sounds too neat, like something is being left out.”

-“We got the biggest and best military on earth.
+“Seems pretty straight forward to me, and besides, we’ve got the biggest and best military on earth.
 What’s the worse that can happen?”

 “What does a war on the other side of the world have to do with us?”